 As everyone knows, Honda has the best reliability in the Indian Market.
 Honda engines are so good, that it is speculated that the engine has the potential to outlive the owner.
 Once bought, the motorcycle will keep on running until you want it to.
 At 49,200 ex-showroom, it is a great deal for anyone who wants a no-nonsense bike for the daily commute.

 Another bike from Honda, the Dream Neo is essentially a CD 110 Dream bike but with better design and graphics.
 The bike is pure basic, providing just the essentials of riding anywhere – city, highway, dirt, mud, broken roads, no road.
 The Honda bikes are that robust.
 But it is advised to avoid mud, as tyres tend to slip and rider can get hurt by falling.
 Dream Neo is powered by the same 110cc engine as CD 110 Dream.

 Honda Livo – Rs 57,500

 Up next is the eye-candy Honda Livo.
 Livo is designed by keeping youngsters in mind.
-The bike has a smart design language which shows its young age.
-Honda Livo replaced CB Twister in the premium 110 cc segment as it was not selling in good numbers due to practicality issues.
+The bike has a smart design language that shows its young age.
+Honda Livo replaced CB Twister in the premium 110cc segment as it was not selling in good numbers due to practicality issues.
 It is a good looking, comfortable city commuter which can make few heads to take notice.